Jaws Unleashed

 Jaws Unleashed is a 2006 action-adventure video game inspired by the 1975 film Jaws.
-It was developed by Appaloosa Interactive and published by Majesco Entertainment.
-This game features open world gameplay, with the player assuming control of a large great white shark and being able to roam freely throughout the water, eating other animals and humans, while destroying everything in its path.
+It was developed by Appaloosa Interactive and published by Majesco.
+This game features open world gameplay, with the player assuming control of a large male great white shark and being able to roam freely throughout the water, eating other animals and humans, while destroying everything in its path.
 Jaws Unleashed was released for Microsoft Windows, Xbox and PlayStation 2.

 Gameplay

 In Jaws: Unleashed, the player assumes the role of the shark.
 The shark first enters the island from the southern end and finds itself in a cove.
 The cove has tutorials to allow the player to become familiar with the controls, such as the ones for moving the shark and attacking other creatures.
 The shark has a menu for upgrades as well.
 These can be accessed from either the main menu or the pause menu.
 Upgrade points are earned by causing destruction around Amity Island (in levels and in free-roam mode), completing levels, and/or collecting bonus items, the most frequently found of which being treasure chests.
 There are numerous upgrade criteria to choose from.
 Players can choose to upgrade the shark's power, speed, hunger, health, or accuracy.

 During gameplay, there is a HUD in the lower-right corner of the screen.
 This HUD has four meters and a sonar that informs players of the positions of important objects, prey, and enemies.
 The two parallel meters above the sonar are for the shark's health (right side, red-colored), and hunger (left side, green-colored).
 As the shark becomes hungry, its health will diminish, forcing the player to "eat" constantly.
 The health bar will also diminish as the shark takes damage.
 The last two meters are used to charge the shark's tail-whip and head-butt attacks.
 The more each meter fills, the stronger the attack is.
 The meters are on the left quadrant of the sonar, running along the arc with the head-butt meter on the outside and the tail-whip meter on the inside.
 The head-butt meter is orange when charging, flashing when fully charged, and is the same as the tail-whip meter, but it is purple instead of orange.

 The shark has unique attacks in its arsenal.
 The shark can ram objects with its snout, whip enemies with its caudal tail, bite, and when the player earns enough points to upgrade their abilities, new attacks become unlocked, such as the "corkscrew" and the "body bomb".
 To perform a corkscrew attack, the player must charge up the head-butt meter and tail-whip meter; head-butt first, then release the tail-whip button and the shark will spin around, causing damage to anything caught in its wake.
 To perform a body-bomb, they simply charge the head-butt meter, point the shark upward, release the movement button and the shark will fly up in the air, and smash back down.